shrikantrepository/Deep-Learning-and-Projects/README.md

 # Deep-Learning and Projects

 ## Why this repository?
-• The main purpose of making this repository is to keep all my Deep Learning projects at one place, hence keeping my GitHub clean!
+• The main purpose of making this repository is to keep all my Deep Learning projects at one place, hence keeping my GitHub clean!!

 ## Overview